platformsh/platformsh-docs/docs/src/gettingstarted/developing/local-development/connect-services.md

 2. **Export environment variables**

     Platform.sh utilizes environment variables called Relationships within the application container.
 These store the credentials needed to connect to individual services.
-In order to connect with them remotely using the SSH tunnel you need to mimic the same environment variables locally.
+To connect with them remotely using the SSH tunnel you need to mimic the same environment variables locally.

     ```bash
     export PLATFORM_RELATIONSHIPS="$(platform tunnel:info --encode)"
     ```
-    In order to use these credentials to connect to your services, it may also be necessary to install the clients for those services are locally.
+    To use these credentials to connect to your services, it may also be necessary to install the clients for those services are locally.

     Additionally, if your application also needs access to the `PORT` environment variable, you can mock the variable used in a Platform.sh environment with